eosnetworkfoundation/grant-framework/applications/ssi-toolkit-verifiable-credentials.md

 | 0e. | Article | We will publish an article what the library does, why and how to use it. |
 | 1. | Implementation of verify() function | We will implement the verify() function that verifies that the signature of a VC is valid for the Antelope account and the chosen permission used to authorize it. |
 | 2. | Documentation and publish | We will finalise the documentation and publish this to npmjs.com.
 We will then write our article and distribute this in relevant Antelope Telegram, Twitter and Discord channels and SSI channels (for the Verifiable Conditions). |

+**Definition of done for verify()**

+- [ ] the verify function from the chosen VC library sucessfully validates a VC from an Antelope account with permission of 1 key
+- [ ] the verify function from the chosen VC library sucessfully validates a VC from an Antelope account with permission of 1 account delegation
+- [ ] the verify function from the chosen VC library sucessfully validates a VC from an Antelope account with permission of 2 threshold, 3 keys
+- [ ] the verify function from the chosen VC library sucessfully validates a VC from an Antelope account with permission of 3 threshold, 2 keys and 2 account delegations
+- [ ] 4x unit test showing the above tasks

 ## **Future Plans**